wkantaros/triswap/README.md

 ## About

-Ironically, we have seen an emerging class of "fungible" nfts.
+Ironically, we have seen an emerging class of "fungible" nfts in the last year.
 These include one-of-many editions, in-game items, token-gated DAOs + events, floors of popular collections, and 1155s as a class, to name a few.

 While order books allow for basic trading, liquidity is sparce and equilibrium prices are difficult to find.
 As the "fungible" NFT space continues to grow, new trading mechanisms